Marks & Spencer: Mainland Europe

 In the Netherlands, as of 2015, M&S had a supermarket in the expensive Kalverstraat shopping street in Amsterdam, as well as a larger store including clothing in The Hague.
 A number of BP petrol stations in the Western area of the Netherlands included M&S convenience food stores.
 In 2016, M&S was due to open a much larger store in Amsterdam, with a direct underground link to a new metro station.
 However, in November 2016 the company announced that they were closing all of their stores on the European mainland, something that did not actually happen.
 Nevertheless, they closed both of their stores in the Netherlands.

 Marks & Spencer owns 51 stores in Turkey as of 2022.
-Fiba Retail is the sole agent authorized to open Marks & Spencer stores in Turkey and Ukraine region.
+Fiba Retail is the sole agent authorised to open Marks & Spencer stores in Turkey and Ukraine region.